Chipotle Fajita Veggies

 Can I make fajita veggies oil-free?

-While Chipotle uses oil in its recipe, you can absolutely make oil-free fajita veggies.
-Just make sure to use a non-stick skillet!
+Chipotle uses oil in its recipe, so I suggest adding it for the best copycat version.
+However, you can make oil-free fajita veggies.
+Just use a non-stick skillet!

 Chipotle fajita veggies.